GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 ## Lab 1.1: Creating a simple bot and running it

-1. Open **Visual Studio 2019** or later.
+1. Open **Visual Studio 2019**.
 When prompted to sign-in, please press sign-in and enter your respective azure credentials from the lab environment details tab and after signed-in, close the sign-in prompt tab:

 1. Select **Create new project**, search for **bot**.